Census in Myanmar

 The Burmese census is an official count of the human population in Burma (Myanmar).

 History

 The earliest census on record in Burmese history was taken in 1359 in the Pinya Kingdom.
 The first nationwide census was taken in 1638, and it was followed by two other nationwide censuses in 1784 and 1803.

 British colonial era

 The first modern census was taken in 1872 in the British colonial period, as part of the Census in British India.
 It was carried out in 10-year intervals until 1941.

 Post-independence era

 In the post-independence area, the census has been conducted 3 times, in 1973, 1983, and 2014.
+A census was taken in 1953, but it only included urban towns and two rural areas in Chin and Kachin states.
+Series A, Union of Burma 1953 Census of Population, Union Urban 252 Towns.